HadrienGardeur/web-speech-recommended-voices/README.md

 * Among other things, this means that even languages and regions which require a voice pack to be installed will show up in the list returned by the Web Speech API ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/14)).
 * If the user selects a language/region for which the voice pack needs to be downloaded, Chrome will default to an English voice instead ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/6)).
 * Even when a voice pack has been installed, the user may need to select a default voice for each region before a language/region can be used at all.
-* For example, on a device where both `fr-FR` (French from France) and `fr-CA` (French Canadian) voice packs have been installed, TTS may still default to `fr-FR` if `fr-CA` doesn't have a default voice selected.
 * With this poor approach to voice selection, Chrome on Android doesn't indicate the user's preferred language/region either using `default` ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/16)).

 ### Chrome Desktop

 * On desktop, Chrome comes preloaded with a limited selection of 19 high quality voices across 15 languages.
-* All of these voices require online access to use them.
+* All of these voices require online access to use them, without any fallback to a lower quality offline variant.
 * Unfortunately, these voices are also plagued by a bug if any utterance read by the Web Speech API takes longer than 14 seconds ([related issue](https://github.com/HadrienGardeur/read-aloud-best-practices/issues/3)) and do not return boundary events ([related issue](https://github.com/HadrienGardeur/read-aloud-best-practices/issues/4)).
 * Under the current circumstances, these Google voices have been prioritized lower than their Microsoft/Apple counterparts in the list of recommended voices.
+* Overall, it's unfortunate that Chrome Desktop is lagging far behind Android and Chrome OS when it comes to the range of voices and languages supported by default ([related issue](https://github.com/HadrienGardeur/read-aloud-best-practices/issues/21)).

 ### Chrome OS